 NYU ABU DHABI

 NYU Abu Dhabi, the University's first degree-granting campus outside the U.S., is a study away option for students earning their degree in New York.
 Located in the global crossroads of the Arabian Gulf, NYU Abu Dhabi offers study away students the opportunity to continue their education at a comprehensive research university among students who come from all over the world.
 Small class sizes allow students to develop close relationships with professors.
 Students can choose from a wide array of courses in the liberal arts and sciences, many of which respond to the location of Abu Dhabi and promote an understanding of Middle Eastern history and culture.
 Language courses in Arabic, Chinese, and French are offered.

 The NYU Abu Dhabi campus is located on Saadiyat Island.
 Five hundred meters off the mainland, the island is being planned for a population of 150,000, with a cultural district featuring several museums, including the Louvre Abu Dhabi.
 The NYU campus has facilities dedicated to academics and research, residential life, library, dining, performance and the arts, and athletics.
 In addition to the main campus, the NYUAD Center for Science and Engineering (CSE) provides extensive teaching and research space.

-Some study away courses bearing the suffix -AD/UH (NYU Abu Dhabi) are approved not to count against each CAS student's 16-point allowance in the other schools of NYU.
+Most study away courses bearing the suffix –UH (NYU Abu Dhabi) do not count against each CAS student’s 16-point allowance in the other schools of NYU.
 In addition, some of these courses are also approved to count toward a CAS major or minor, either as a course equivalent or as a major/minor elective.
 Students should check with their adviser and view course descriptions at the NYU Abu Dhabi website.